Quintrell Downs railway station: History

 The first railway here was a horse-worked line from Newquay Harbour to Hendra Crazey.
 It was built by Joseph Treffry and completed in 1849.
 The Cornwall Minerals Railway opened its line from Fowey to St Dennis Junction on 1 June 1874, where it connected with Treffry's Newquay Railway.
 Although a siding was provided at an early date and passenger trains began passing through from 20 June 1876, the station at Quintrell Downs was not opened until 2 October 1911 (as Quintrell Downs Platform), by which time the line was part of the Great Western Railway.
 The suffix 'platform' in a GWR station name meant a staffed halt, and a member of staff remained until the gated level crossing was replaced by an open crossing in the 1990s.
 This crossing was upgraded to automatic half barriers in 2003-04.

-Location

-All trains pause at this station when travelling in the up direction towards Par so that the level crossing can be activated.
-However, such stops are not available to passengers.